2002 World Series: Dusty Baker

-Baker received great fan ire for his decision to pull Russ Ortiz in Game 6 with a 5-0 lead and just a few more outs away from clinching San Francisco's first World Series in the city.
+Dusty Baker received great fan ire for his decision to pull Russ Ortiz in Game 6 with a 5–0 lead and just a few more outs away from clinching San Francisco's first World Series in the city.

-Baker would serve as the manager for the Chicago Cubs in 2003 after mutually parting ways in San Francisco.
+Baker would serve as the manager for the Chicago Cubs in 2003 after mutually parting ways in San Francisco after the World Series.
 As with the Giants, he would help break a postseason drought, as he led them to a series victory in the 2003 National League Division Series over Atlanta, the first postseason series victory in 95 years for Chicago.
 However, they would lose in the 2003 National League Championship Series to the Florida Marlins when they were five outs from clinching a pennant in Game 6.
 This was the first of a long line of postseason futility for Baker, who went to the postseason five further times in his next eleven seasons as a manager but failed to win a single series.
 In 2020, he was hired to manage the Houston Astros.
 He broke his postseason drought with the team by winning in the Wild Card Series that year (2020) and then returned to the World Series the following year (where they ultimately lost to Atlanta in six games) after winning the 2021 American League Championship Series.
 In 2022, he finally won a World championship on his third try, defeating Philadelphia in six games to set a new mark of being the manager with the most regular season victories (2,093) before winning their first championship.
-Russ Ortiz, the pitcher who nearly won Baker a world championship 20 years prior, congratulated Baker is on first championship as manager on Instagram.
+Russ Ortiz, the pitcher who nearly won Baker a world championship 20 years prior, congratulated Baker on his first championship as a manager on Instagram.
+After he his retirement in 2023, Baker joined the Giants front office as a special advisor, his third stint with the club (player in 1984, manager from 1993-2002).